-French club Toulouse has submitted a bid worth around $2 million plus add-ons to the Columbus Crew for Canadian international Jacen Russell-Rowe, according to Tom Bogert of The Athletic.
+French club Toulouse is finalizing a deal around $2.5 million plus add-ons to sign Canadian international Jacen Russell-Rowe from the Columbus Crew — who will retain a sell-on clause — according to Tom Bogert of The Athletic.

 Russell-Rowe joined the Crew’s MLS Next Pro side in 2022 and immediately made his mark, scoring an impressive 26 goals in 23 appearances.
 His performances earned him the 2022 MLS Next Pro MVP award, the Golden Boot after leading the league with 21 goals, and a place in the MLS Next Pro Best XI.